videolan/libvlcsharp/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 If you have questions about how to use LibVLCSharp, please direct these to [StackOverflow](https://stackoverflow.com/questions/tagged/libvlcsharp).
-The project maintainers hang out in this [Gitter](https://gitter.im/libvlcsharp/Lobby) channel.
+The project maintainers hang out on [Discord](https://discord.gg/3h3K3JF).

 ## <a name="issue"></a> Found an Issue?